 Depending on how your Episerver installation is set up and from where you are searching, there are different options:

-- When editing, the global search is available in the upper right part of the global menu.
+- When editing, the global search is available in the upper right part of the top menu.
 Depending on the configured search providers, this option can search all types of content on the website: pages, blocks, files, and catalog content if you have Episerver Commerce installed.

 - Searching in the CMS edit view is described in the Finding content topic.